 TGAC 01 Collaboration on DTP funded projects

-The EPSRC continues to encourage industrial collaboration through CASE awards in science and engineering.
+EPSRC continues to encourage industrial collaboration through CASE awards in science and engineering.
 These awards are a type of doctoral studentship designed to incorporate an element of collaboration and industrially related training to broaden experience.
-To support this through the DTP mechanism, the EPSRC has set the Research Organisation the target of converting 10 per cent of these DTP funds into CASE awards.
+To support this through the DTP mechanism, EPSRC has set the Research Organisation the target of converting 10% of these DTP funds into CASE awards.
 The numbers of CASE conversions must be reported through the annual reporting process and CASE conversions will be monitored by EPSRC.

 TGAC 02 EPSRC Doctoral Prize

 The 2018/2019 DTP includes funds for EPSRC Doctoral Prizes, which enable research organisations to selectively target the very best students and support their development beyond the end of their PhD, to help launch a successful career in research.
 Research Organisations may choose to use up to 10% of their 2018/2019 DTP for EPSRC Doctoral Prizes and recipients of the ‘EPSRC Doctoral Prize’ may receive up to two years of additional funding.
 Details of the funding used for this purpose must be reported through the annual reporting process and identified separately when the Final Expenditure Statement (FES) is submitted to EPSRC.

 The 2018/2019 DTP includes funds to support EPSRC Vacation Bursaries, which enable undergraduate students to gain first-hand positive and practical experience of research in a UK university.
 Research Organisations may choose to fund up to 15 Vacation Bursaries a year from the 2018/2019 DTP.
 Details of the funding used for this purpose must be reported through the annual reporting process and identified separately when the Final Expenditure Statement is submitted to EPSRC.